vedantbhusari33/agriveista/README.md

-# 🌱 AgriVista - Smart Farming Assistant
+# 🌱 AgriVeista - Smart Farming Assistant

 AgriVista is a web-based smart farming assistant designed to help farmers make better decisions using technology.